 I specialise in drafting and negotiating construction contracts, and providing advice on competition law.

-I have also supported clients by advising on various elements of competition law, including public procurement and State aid across a range of sectors.
-Most recently, I contributed the legal chapter in the first book dedicated to achieving social value in construction.
+• I also co-authored the legal chapter in the first book dedicated to achieving social value in construction.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.